BloomTech-Labs/CS10-job-board/README.md

 - `/api/company/jobs/:id/` returns a specific job.

     >Accepts GET requests from any authenticated user. \
-    >Accepts POST, PUT, PATCH, and DELETE requests only from authenticated users whose id matches the `company` id field on the returned job.
+    >Accepts PUT, PATCH, and DELETE requests only from authenticated users whose id matches the `company` id field on the returned job.

 ### Auth Routes